phra/phra.github.io/posts/amsi.md

 The PowerShell terminal that appears will have all the protection mechanisms disabled.
 For more info regarding the internals, I forward you to his amazing [DerbyCon talk](https://www.youtube.com/watch?v=Y3oMEiySxcc).
 [9]
+If you are interested in the detection side, I suggest to check out his other project [Babel-Shellfish](https://github.com/OmerYa/Babel-Shellfish).
+[15]

 ## Weaponization